PlatformLab/HomaModule/README.md

   - Intel E810 (ice), XXV710 (i40e), XL710

   Please let me know if you find other NICs that work (or NICs that don't work).
-  If the NIC doesn't support TSO for Homa, then Homa will perform segmentation in software, but that's quite a bit slower.
-If for some reason software GSO doesn't work (it's fairly new in Homa), then messages larger than the maximum packet size may hang or result in very poor performance.
-If this happens, you'll need to use `sysctl` to ensure that `max_gso_size` is the same as the maximum packet size.
+  If the NIC doesn't support TSO for Homa, then you can request that Homa perform segmentation in software by setting the `gso_force_software` parameter to a nonzero value using `sysctl`.
+Unfortunately, software segmentation is inefficient because it has to copy the packet data.
+Alternatively, you can ensure that the `max_gso_size` parameter is the same as the maximum packet size, which eliminates GSO in any form.
+This is also inefficient because it requires more packets to traverse the Linux networking stack.

 - A collection of man pages is available in the "man" subdirectory.
 The API for Homa is different from TCP sockets.